 Apps That Use the Exposure Notification API

-In the United States, Virginia, North Dakota, Arizona, Delaware, Nevada, Alabama, Colorado, Wyoming, North Carolina, Pennsylvania, Michigan, Maryland, New York, New Jersey, Minnesota, Washington, Connecticut, Nevada, the District of Columbia, California, and Utah have launched Exposure Notification apps or take advantage of Apple's "Express" feature that allows for notifications without an app.
+In the United States, Virginia, North Dakota, Arizona, Delaware, Nevada, Alabama, Colorado, Wyoming, North Carolina, Pennsylvania, Michigan, Maryland, New York, New Jersey, Minnesota, Washington, Connecticut, Nevada, the District of Columbia, California, and Utah launched Exposure Notification apps or took advantage of Apple's "Express" feature that allows for notifications without an app.

 iPhone users can have more than one Exposure Notification app installed, but only one can be active at a time.
 Options to control which app is functional can be found in Privacy > Health > COVID-19 Exposure Logging.